Anonymous-Y/my_website/_pages/research.md

 **Abstract** Based on a record of dissents on FOMC votes and transcripts of the meetings from 1976 to 2017, we develop a deep learning model based on self-attention mechanism to create a measure of disagreement for members in each meeting.
 While dissents are rare, we find that members often have reservations with the policy decision, and the level of disagreement is mostly driven by current or predicted macroeconomic data.
 Using our model to evaluate speeches made by members between meetings, we find that the informational content of speeches is low if we can only compare them to speeches made by the chair.
 Disagreement strongly correlates with data from the Summary of Economic Projections and a measure of monetary policy sub-optimality, suggesting that disagreement is driven by both members' different preferences and their different views about the future.

-**The Impact of Stay-at-Home Orders on US Output: A Network Perspective** Available on SSRN, April 2020, Submitted
+**The Impact of Stay-at-Home Orders on US Output: A Network Perspective** Available on SSRN, April 2020
 [[Download Paper]](https://ssrn.com/abstract=3571866)
 **Abstract** Under the stay-at-home orders issued by states, economic activities are reduced or put on hold by some states across the U.S. to control the spread of COVID-19.
 By combining several sources of data, we estimate the output loss due to such restrictions using a network approach.
 Based on our most conservative estimates, the measures as of April 15, 2020 reduce 26% of total US output per period, and about 43% of which is due to the input-output connections in the production network.
 Using a SIR model with an inter-state infection network, we also calculate the cost of reducing each infection to be approximately 150,000 dollars during the period of March 19 to April 15, 2020.
 Simulation results of various hypothetical stay-at-home orders show that the unit cost of infection reduction of the existing order is about 13% higher than the local minimum.